libriscv/libriscv/README.md

 	cpu.increment_pc(instr.length());
 }
 ```
-NOTE: Make sure to disable instruction caching when doing this.
-Some features like instruction fusing will modify instruction bits for performance reasons, which may be only compatible with the instruction cache mechanism, as well as binary translation.
+NOTE: Make sure to disable RISCV_EXPERIMENTAL when doing this.
+One of the experimental features enables a mode that only allows a single execute segment, and disallowing you to jump outside of it.
+It exists purely to improve performance of a standard static RISC-V executable.

 ## Setting up your own machine environment